Hello CI World

 git commit -m "Adds initial GitHub Actions for CI"

-git push -u origin add-ci
+git push --set-upstream origin add-ci

 And that’s it!
 You’ve successfully run your CI job and you can view the output.
 You just have to navigate to the GitHub webpage for the intersect-training-cicd project and hit Actions button.
 There, you will find details of your job (status, output,…).